Part of Carter Mario Injury Lawyers’ co-promotional history with the West Haven Animal Shelter

 Georgia Supreme Court reverses decision for victim

-On to the update about recent dog attack liability cases that ANIMALS 24-7 was working on when the Facebook posting promoting Parker the pit bull was forwarded to our attention.
+On to the update about recent dog attack liability cases that ANIMALS 24-7 was working on when the Facebook posting promoting Parker was forwarded to our attention.

 The Georgia Supreme Court on March 12, 2019 unanimously reversed a Georgia Court of Appeals verdict which had favored pit bull attack victim Maria Matta-Troncoso, and instead removed landlord Gregory Tyner from liability for damages done by two pit bulls belonging to tenants Michael and Lakeisha Thornton.